amilna/blog/README.md

 Blog for Yii
 ============
-Blogging module support for Yii2
+Blogging module support for Yii2 (includes banner and gallery, support mysql and postgresql)

 Installation
 ------------